- Academic English Studies (ESL)

 - Do I have to use a learning module?

-Why am I required to take the placement exam?
+Why am I required to take a math proficiency test?

 What if I have test anxiety?